-A docent’s first duty is to serve visitors to the Museum by . . .
+A docent’s main duty is to serve visitors to the museum by:

-- communicating directly with visitors, including the general public, students, special-interest groups, and people with diverse learning style and abilities.
+- communicating directly with visitors, including the general public, students, special-interest groups, and visitors with disabilities.

-- present interpretive programs as designed by the Office of Audience Engagement in a manner consistent with program goals and objectives.
+- facilitate interpretive programs as designed by the Office of Audience Engagement in a manner consistent with program goals and objectives.

-- accept periodic evaluations of programs in a spirit of cooperation.
+- participate in periodic evaluations of programs in a spirit of cooperation.

-- maintain an attitude of flexibility and respect in all relationships with peers and staff.
+- maintain an attitude of flexibility and respect in all relationships with visitors, peers, and staff.

 - function at all times within the guidelines and procedures of the Smithsonian Institution, the Museum, and the Office of Audience Engagement.